YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLCHSETM, Routine XXX in library YYY was compiled with CHSET=M which is different from $ZCHSET.
 Recompile with CHSET=UTF-8 and re-link.

-Run Time Error: This error is triggered when a UTF-8 mode process attempts to execute a shared library's routine that was complied in M-mode.
+Run Time Error: This error is triggered when a UTF-8 mode process attempts to execute a shared library's routine that was compiled in M-mode.

 Action: Recompile and relink the routine using UTF-8-mode settings or switch to M mode.